nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 Badly formed YAML results in parse error which gives exact line and column numbers to indicate the error location.
-With hierarchical configuration, several of these can be given, usually the last one reported refers to the actual error, e.g. misaligned client block at line 32 below:
+With hierarchical configuration, several of these can be given, usually the last one reported refers to the actual error, e.g., misaligned client block at line 32 below:

 ```yaml